CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 I created a simple template that outlines my planned mouse using correct dimmensions, this will save me a bit of work tomorrow and allows me to plan the design in advance.
 I also went ahead and designed the buttons and thumbpad which may need to be adjusted depending on the PCB design and the corresponding space requirements.

 ![Final Mouse 4]({{site.baseurl}}/assets/img/GamingMouseAccessories.jpg)

+Unfortunately, the Razer Mouse didnt arrive early the next day when it was supposed to, instead it arrived at 6:30pm, but that was fine.
+I took the time to develop a general shape for the mouse body.